oyanzhi/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The user inputs invalid index for either task or invalid priority level.
     * 2a1.
-FinHub warns and specifies which invalid input has been entered, and prompts the user to input the correct index/ priority level. <br>
+FinHub warns and specifies which invalid input has been entered, and prompts the user to input the correct index/ priority level.

       Step 2a1 is repeated until a correct index/ priority level has been entered.

       Use case resumes at step 3.